wighawag/stratagems/docs/index.md

 hero:
   # name: "Stratagems"
-  text: 'The Genesis of a New World'
+  text: 'World Genesis'
-  tagline: 'Stratagems is an independent universe forever running where players, like actual gods create islands on an endless sea using ETH with the hope to collect more of it from the other players.
-Alliances and betrayal are part of the arsenal as factions battle for the control of the world.'
+  tagline: 'Stratagems is a persistent world where players act as gods and create islands on an endless sea by imbuing them with one of the spirits (montains, forest, grassland, etc...) and hope to collect the same from the other players.
+Alliances and betrayal are omnipresent as spirits get summoned into the world.
+The map thus created is a beginning for new experiences.'
   image:
     src: /logo.png
     width: 512